 However, the current unique and historic circumstances related to the COVID-19 pandemic continue to cause economic uncertainty, which is making it difficult to know what the demand for many commodities will be in the next three, six, or twelve months.

 Investing in Oil Futures and Options

 It’s difficult for retail investors to access the oil futures market directly.
 As mentioned above, oil producers and oil companies are the major players in this market.
 They have a business purpose to participate in the market.

-Specialized investments funds, like ETFs, can give investors exposure to oil futures, and other futures, markets.
+Specialized investment funds, like ETFs, can give investors exposure to oil futures, and other futures, markets.
 Fund managers use the capital injected by investors to speculate on the price of oil.
-This could involve trading futures contracts and options on exchanges or entering into over-the-counter (OTC) derivatives in an effort to achieve a similar exposure.
+This could involve trading futures contracts and options on exchanges or enter into over-the-counter (OTC) derivatives in an effort to achieve a similar exposure.

 As an investor, you should understand that you are not participating in the market directly.
 Without daily insight into the types of contracts or options that an investment fund holds, it is difficult to determine the true value of the fund or the impact that changes in commodity prices may have on the fund.

 For example, you may see the current price of oil rising and recovering, and think you’re going make money.
 But the fund you hold may hold low- or negative-price futures contracts, which will have an impact on its value.